mlubinsky/mlubinsky.github.com/scala/README.md

 Extractor in Scala is an object that has a method called unapply as one of its members.
-The purpose of that unapply method is to match the value and take it apart.
+The purpose of that unapply method is to match the value and take it apart. apply and unapply methods in Scala are used for mapping and unmapping data between form and model data.

+Apply method – Used to assemble an object from its components.
+For example, if we want to create an Employee object  then use the two components  firstName and lastName and compose the Employee object using the apply method.

+Unapply method – Used to decompose an object from its components.
+It follows the reverse process of apply method.
+So if you have an employee object, it can be decomposed into two components- firstName and lastName.

 ### Queue